Design Examples of Presenting Annual Budget Proposal in PowerPoint

 • Revenue budget, with main revenue sources, sales distributions, and key growth drivers

-• Expenditure budget with operational costs presentations, key cost drivers, OPEX, and capital expenditures
+• Expenditure budget with operational cost presentations, key cost drivers, OPEX, and capital expenditures

 • Marketing budget allocation